The Connection Machine

 The Connection Machines CM-1 and CM-2

-1986: First commercial supercomputer modelled after the human brain
+1986: First commercial AI supercomputer modelled after the human brain

-Departing from conventional computer architecture of the time, it was modeled on the structure of a human brain: rather than relying on a single powerful processor to perform calculations one after another, the data was distributed over the tens of thousands of simple 1-bit processors, all of which could perform calculations simultaneously, a configuration known as "SIMD" - Single Instruction Multiple Data.
+The Connection Machine CM-1 was the first commercial supercomputer designed expressly for problems of Artificial Intelligence (AI).
+A massively parallel supercomputer with 65,536 processors, it was the brainchild of Danny Hillis, conceived in the early 1980s while he was a doctoral student with Marvin Minsky at the MIT Artificial Intelligence Lab, and built at his start-up Thinking Machines Corporation.
+At a time when conventional wisdom held that massively parallel processing was difficult or even impossible, the CM-1 departed from conventional computer architecture and was modeled on the structure of a human brain.
+Rather than relying on a single powerful processor to perform calculations one after another, the data was distributed over the tens of thousands of simple 1-bit processors, all of which could perform calculations simultaneously, an architecture known as Single Instruction Multiple Data (SIMD).

-What enabled the processors to communicate faster than previous SIMD designs was the internal network, a 12-dimensional boolean n-cube structure suggested by Nobel Prize physicist Richard Feynman, who spent his summers with us.
+What enabled the processors to communicate faster than previous SIMD designs was the internal network, a 12-dimensional boolean n-cube structure suggested by Nobel Prize physicist Richard Feynman, who spent his summers working with us.
 Within this hardwired physical structure, the software data structures for communication and transfer of data between processors could change as needed depending on the nature of the problem.
-This meant the mutability of the connections between processors were more important than the processors themselves, hence the name "Connection Machine".
+The connections between processors were more important than the processors themselves, hence the name "Connection Machine."

-From 1983-1985 I directed the packaging and industrial design of the Connection Machine CM-1 at Thinking Machines Corporation, working with industrial design consultants Allen Hawthorne and Gordon Bruce, and mechanical engineer consultant Ted Bilodeau.
-The CM-2, released in 1987, was a more advanced successor (including floating point hardware) contained in the same physical package.
+From 1983-1985 I directed the packaging and industrial design of the Connection Machine CM-1 at Thinking Machines Corporation, working with industrial design consultants Allen Hawthorne and Gordon Bruce, and mechanical engineering consultant Ted Bilodeau.
+(The CM-2, released in 1987, was a more advanced successor but used the same physical package.)

 The form of the machine was to express both its function and the passions of its creators: the dream of producing a "Machina Sapiens," a new genus of living, thinking machines.
 For a description of the design history, theory and concepts behind the visual design, see my article:

-"There are, of course, first-rate designers at work today.
-There have even been heroes of computer design: The CM-1 and CM-2 parallel supercomputers of the 1980s, designed by a team headed by Tamiko Thiel, were elegant and fascinating.
+"There have even been heroes of computer design: The CM-1 and CM-2 parallel supercomputers of the 1980s, designed by a team headed by Tamiko Thiel, were elegant and fascinating.
 At Yale, visitors stopped by the machine room often to admire the thing just as sculpture."
 Gelernter, David.
 "Beyond the Grey Box," ID Magazine, Vol. 45 #2, March/April 1998, page 60.

-At its height, I have heard there were various Connection Machines (CM-1, CM-2, CM-2a, CM-200 and the successor CM-5 in a completely different package design) at 70 installations around the world.
-The following machines have been preserved in museum collections:
+At its height, I have heard there were Connection Machines at 70 installations around the world.
+These included the models CM-1, CM-2, CM-2a, CM-200 and the successor CM-5 (in a completely different package design).
+The following machines have been preserved in museum collections.
+Machines are not always on exhibit - see notes.

 Image: © Thinking Machines Corporation, 1986.
 Photo: Steve Grohe.